Brandywine Hundred

-Brandywine Hundred (also known as North Wilmington) is an unincorporated subdivision of New Castle County, Delaware.
+Brandywine Hundred (also known as North Wilmington) is an unincorporated subdivision of New Castle County, Delaware, United States.
 It is located to the north and northeast of the city of Wilmington.
 Hundreds were once used as a basis for representation in the Delaware General Assembly.
 Brandywine Hundred and North Wilmington are commonly used colloquial names for this area.
 However, while their names still appear on all real estate transactions, all other hundreds in Delaware presently have no meaningful use or purpose except as a geographical point of reference.
 In the 2010 census, Brandywine had 77,182 people.

 Grubb's Landing

-Brandywine Hundred, also known as Grubb's Landing, was settled by two sons of John Grubb (1652–1708): Emanuel Grubb and John Grubb II (1684–1757).
+Brandywine Hundred, also known as Grubb's Landing, was settled by two sons of John Grubb: Emanuel Grubb and John Grubb II.

 Boundaries and formation

 Brandywine Hundred is that portion of New Castle County that lies north of the Christina River and east of Brandywine Creek, excepting that portion in the south included in Wilmington Hundred.
 Its northern boundary follows a portion of the 12 mile arc drawn around the town of New Castle.
 It was one of the original hundreds in Delaware created in 1682 and was named for Brandywine Creek that flows along its western boundary.
-When created it included some of the area now in the Wilmington Hundred, which was split off 1833.
+When created it included some of the area now in the Wilmington Hundred, which was split off in 1833.